Bala-G-Venkatesan/Netflix_clone/README.md

 - **Argo CD:**
   - Handling Continuous Deployment with Argo CD, managing the application deployment on the EKS cluster.

+## Monitoring Setup with Prometheus and Grafana

+This project includes monitoring capabilities using Prometheus and Grafana:

+### Prometheus Overview

+Prometheus, an integral part of our monitoring setup, collects and stores various metrics from the EKS cluster nodes and Jenkins server.
+These metrics provide insights into the health and performance of the infrastructure.

+1. **EKS Node Exporter:**
+   - Collects metrics from EKS cluster nodes.
+   - Target: `<eks-node-ip>:9100`

+2. **Server Node Exporter:**
+   - Gathers metrics from the Jenkins server.
+   - Target: `<jenkins-server-ip>:9100`

+3. **Jenkins Prometheus Exporter:**
+   - Captures Jenkins-specific metrics.
+   - Target: `<jenkins-server-ip>:8080/prometheus`

+### Grafana Dashboards

+Grafana visually presents Prometheus data, allowing you to monitor and analyze system performance with ease.

 ## Getting Started